 So there's been a lot of talking about me going down to Triple-A and everyone wondering what the future holds for me.
 Well I am about to tell you what it holds, three days off and a killer weekend!
 That's what it holds!
 Don't get me wrong, I love the Brewers.
 I love playing in Milwaukee and the fans are really great.
 I love all the number 7's I see in the crowd, but it's like we gotta do this thing every single day of the week?
 Really?
 162 games?
 Isn't that a bit excessive?
 I need some me-time.
 I need to enjoy the summer.
 I haven't even seen one episode of the new season of Entourage.
 I need my Drama-time!
 Man, I love that show.
 I tried to get the team to "hug it out, bitch" after wins, but they went with that untucking thing instead.
 Whatever.
-Continue reading »
+Read the rest of this entry »

 Yesterday we didn't write anything for the site.
 Why?
 We went to the game on Wednesday.
 I started to go through my archives and realized that for every Wednesday game I have gone to this season Thursday has suffered.
 I don't think that I need to spell it out for you why this happens.
 It's just the way it is.
 You can't start pre-gaming at 5 in the afternoon, watch a three hour baseball game and then stay out until bar time without some effects.
 For us it's not doing a whole lot of writing on Thursdays.
 I'll take it.
 The thing is this goes on a lot.
 It's not just a clever name.
 We've been down this road many, many times before.
 So why not give a little bit back?
 Why not share our vast knowledge?
 Why not create...(wait for it)..

 The Brewers should win today.
 We're playing the Pirates.